herbdool/feedspreview/README.md

 This module extends the Feeds module and provides a way of previewing the source content before importing.

+Ever get frustated by debugging your Feeds importers, because you could not get a hang of what's actually in the source?
+Are you trying to get your config for XPath Parser right?
+Or do you wonder if your configured Feeds Tampers leads to the desired result?

+Meet the Feeds Import Preview module, a module with which you can get a preview of the source before you import the content.
+As a bonus, it scans your source also for unmapped elements.
+This is especially handy in case of importing CSV files, where you can quickly see which columns of your CSV file are not mapped yet.

+## Preview is of parsed result, not end result

+Note that the module does not give a preview of the end result, it shows only what the source looks like after parsing.
+During processing the data will often still be modified, for example an image file will be downloaded: at the end result you will (hopefully) see the image, but during the preview you will only see the URL to the file.

 ## How it works

 The importer configuration page gets a new section called "Preview".
 In there,